 The University seeks applicants whose creative work/research, teaching and service will contribute to diversity and equal opportunity in higher education.
 The program is particularly interested in scholars with the potential to bring to their academic careers the critical perspective that comes from their non-traditional educational background or understanding of the experiences of groups historically underrepresented in higher education.

-Candidates in all fields are evaluated by faculty reviewers in their own fields and in related fields.
-Faculty reviewers will evaluate candidates according to their academic accomplishments, the strength of their research proposal, and their potential for faculty careers that will contribute to diversity and equal opportunity through their teaching, research and service.
+Candidates in all fields are evaluated by faculty reviewers in their own and related fields.
+Faculty reviewers will evaluate candidates according to their academic accomplishments, the strength of their research proposals, and their potential for faculty careers that will contribute to diversity and equal opportunity through teaching, research and service.
 Faculty reviewers also may consider the mentor’s potential to work productively with the candidate and commitment to equity and diversity in higher education.
-Faculty reviewers will submit their recommendations to the Office of the Associate Vice Chancellor for Research where the final selections will be determined.
+Faculty reviewers will submit their recommendations to the Office of the Associate Vice Chancellor for Research, where final selections will be determined.

-In evaluating the candidates’ potential to contribute to diversity and equal opportunity through their academic careers, faculty review committees may consider the following criteria:
+In evaluating each candidate's potential to contribute to diversity and equal opportunity through their academic careers, faculty review committees may consider the following criteria: